Erin-Weiss/used-car-price-prediction/README.md

 **Feature engineering was essential across all model classes.** Collapsing 1,808 raw engine strings into five structured features, normalizing 221 transmission variants into type and gear count, and engineering domain-informed interactions (e.g., luxury-brand depreciation curves) gave all three models a clean, informative feature set.
 Even CatBoost relied heavily on these engineered features among its top predictors.

-**CatBoost's native categorical handling is a structural advantage.** With 5,613 unique models and 1,808 unique engine strings, CatBoost avoids the dimensionality explosion of one-hot encoding (972 dummy columns for Ridge) while capturing nonlinear interactions — like the relationship between vehicle age, luxury status, and price — without explicit interaction terms.
+**CatBoost's native categorical handling is a structural advantage.** With 5,613 unique models and 1,808 unique engine strings, CatBoost avoids the dimensionality explosion of one-hot encoding (972 dummy columns for Ridge) while capturing nonlinear interactions (like the relationship between vehicle age, luxury status, and price) without explicit interaction terms.

 **Deep learning is competitive but not dominant on tabular data.** The FT-Transformer came within ~$20 of CatBoost on clipped MAE, confirming that learned embeddings capture meaningful structure.
 But CatBoost's lower tuning burden, built-in regularization, and robustness across the full price range make it the practical production choice.

-**Luxury vehicles are the hardest to price accurately.** All three models show increasing error above ~$100k, likely because luxury pricing depends on factors not in the dataset — trim levels, option packages, and collector-market dynamics.
+**Luxury vehicles are the hardest to price accurately.** All three models show increasing error above ~$100k, likely because luxury pricing depends on factors not in the dataset, such as trim levels, option packages, and collector-market dynamics.

 ---